Afghanistan country brief

 In reaction to the anarchy and warlordism prevalent in the country, another movement of former mujahidin, the Taliban, gained strength.
 Many Talibs had been educated in madrassas in Pakistan and were largely from rural Pashtun backgrounds.
 The Taliban captured Kandahar in 1994 and over the following two years expanded their control in Afghanistan, occupying Kabul in September 1996.
 By 1998 they controlled most of Afghanistan, limiting the opposition mainly to a small corner in the northeast and the Panjshir valley, which was controlled by the anti-Taliban United Front (also known as the Northern Alliance).
 Efforts by the international community to bring about a peaceful solution to the continuing conflict were unsuccessful, largely because of Taliban intransigence.

 The Taliban sought to impose an extreme interpretation of Islam in Afghanistan, including severely limiting the rights and activities of women and girls.
 From the mid-1990s, the Taliban provided sanctuary to Osama bin Laden, whose al-Qaida organisation ran terrorist training camps in Afghanistan.
 Bin Laden had earlier fought with the mujahidin against the Soviets.
-Despite a US cruise missile attack on the training camps in 1998, the Taliban refused to expel Bin Laden and his followers.

 After the 11 September 2001 terrorist attacks in New York and Washington, the Taliban declined to comply with US demands to surrender bin Laden.
 In response, the United States-led coalition began an aerial campaign on 8 October 2001 against terrorist facilities, and Taliban military and political assets in Afghanistan.
 At the same time, Northern Alliance forces attacked the Taliban on the ground.
 Mazar-e-Sharif fell on 9 November 2001, followed by Kabul on 13 November, and Kunduz, the last Taliban stronghold in the north, on 26 November.
 Kandahar, the last major city under Taliban control, fell on 7 December.